 In practice, a diagnosis is made by taking the right history.
 But as usual, you can’t take the right history unless you suspect the diagnosis in the first place!
 Later I will describe the clues that are given in what patients are likely to spontaneously offer.Let me try to describe a paroxysm in words.
 It may help you find the right questions to ask.

-It takes you by surprise.
-You get a tickling sensation in the trachea and you start to cough a succession of expirations that are so intense you are unable to stop to take any air in.
-So you keep on coughing until there is no air left to expel.
-By this time your chest feels as if it is being crushed, your face is congested, you are salivating, eyes watering and then the nausea starts so you may retch or vomit.
-You are desperate to take a breath in but there is something stopping you.
-You have lost the ability.
-You feel panicky.
-People around you are staring, not knowing what to do.
-Then suddenly the muscles relax and you take a big lungfull of air, there is a stridulous sound and those around you relax.
-But you don't because the whole cycle then repeats itself a couple of times.
-Then you relax because you know it is over for a good few hours and you can get on with your life.
+The patient gets a tickling sensation in the trachea and starts to cough a succession of expirations that are so intense he/she is unable to stop to take any air in.
+So they keep on coughing until there is no air left to expel.
+By this time theirr chest feels as if it is being crushed, the face is congested, salivating, eyes watering and then the nausea starts so there is retching or vomiting.
+The patient his desperate to take a breath in but there is something stopping it.
+They have lost the ability.
+They feel panicky.
+People around them are staring, not knowing what to do.
+Then suddenly the muscles relax and they take a big lungfull of air, there is a stridulous sound and those around relax.
+But the patient doesn’t because the whole cycle then repeats itself a couple of times.
+Then they relax because they know it is over for a good few hours and can get on with their life.

 By the time you are in a position to make a clinical diagnosis the patient will feel fine apart from the coughing.
 This helps to distinguish it from other respiratory infections.